vaclavsvejcar/svejcar-dev/content/drafts/2019-11-27-table-of-contents-in-hakyll.md

 <!-- MORE -->

 # Expected features
-I started with summing up features I'd like to have in the ideal implementation:
+As a first step, I wrote down all the expected features I'd like to have in the ideal implementation:

 - option to enable / disable _table of contents_ per blog post
 - automatic numbering for _table of contents_ anchor links and also blog post headings